-Mark as errors the warnings specified in the argument warning-list.
+Mark as fatal the warnings specified in the argument warning-list.
 The compiler will stop with an error when one of these warnings is emitted.
-The warning-list has the same meaning as for the -w option: a + sign (or an uppercase letter) turns the corresponding warnings into errors, a - sign (or a lowercase letter) turns them back into warnings, and a @ sign both enables and marks the corresponding warnings.
+The warning-list has the same meaning as for the -w option: a + sign (or an uppercase letter) marks the corresponding warnings as fatal, a - sign (or a lowercase letter) turns them back into non-fatal warnings, and a @ sign both enables and marks as fatal the corresponding warnings.